 Additional Information for International Students

-International students who have been subjected to sexual assault or sexual harassment can often be fearful of what this can mean for them in terms of costs to access services, privacy in accessing services and if it will have any effect on their student visa.
+International students who have been subjected to sexual harm can often be fearful of what this can mean for them in terms of costs to access services, privacy in accessing services and if it will have any effect on their student visa.

 We have developed fact sheets about sexual assault in English, Simplified Chinese, Vietnamese and Malay.
 You can access them via our website.